 \section{Introduction}

 Inductive logic programming (ILP) \cite{mugg:ilp,mugg:ilp94} is a form of machine learning (ML).
-As with other forms of ML, the goal of ILP is to induce a hypothesis that generalises training examples.
-However, whereas most forms of ML use vectors/tensors to represent data (examples and hypotheses), ILP uses logic programs (sets of logical rules).
+As with other forms of ML, the goal is to induce a hypothesis that generalises training examples.
+However, whereas most forms of ML use vectors/tensors to represent data, ILP uses logic programs (sets of logical rules).
 Moreover, whereas most forms of ML learn functions, ILP learns relations.

-To illustrate ILP\footnote{ We do not introduce ILP in detail and refer the reader to the introductory paper of \citet{ilpintro} or the textbooks of \citet{ilp:book} and \citet{luc:book}.} suppose you want to learn a string transformation program from the following examples.
+To illustrate ILP\footnote{ We do not introduce ILP in detail and refer the reader to the introductory paper of \citet{ilpintro} or the textbooks of \citet{ilp:book} and \citet{luc:book}.} suppose you want to learn a string transformation program from the following examples:

-Most forms of ML would represent these examples as a table, where each row would be an example and each column would be a feature, such as a one-hot-encoding representation of the string.
+Most forms of ML would use a table to represent these examples.
+Each row would be an example.
+Each column would be a feature, such as a one-hot-encoding representation of the string.
 By contrast, in ILP, we would represent these examples as logical atoms, such as \tw{f([i,n,d,u,c,t,i,v,e], e)}, where \tw{f} is the target predicate that we want to learn (the relation to generalise).
-We would also provide auxiliary information (features) in the form of background knowledge (BK), also represented as a logical theory (a logic program).
-For instance, for the string transformation problem, we could provide BK that contains logical definitions for string operations, such as \tw{empty(A)}, which holds when the list \tw{A} is empty; \tw{head(A,B)}, which holds when \tw{B} is the head of the list \tw{A}; and \tw{tail(A,B)}, which holds when \tw{B} is the tail of the list \tw{A}.
+We would also provide auxiliary information as background knowledge (BK), also represented as a logic program.
+For instance, we could provide BK that contains logical definitions for string operations, such as \tw{empty(A)}, which holds when the list \tw{A} is empty; \tw{head(A,B)}, which holds when \tw{B} is the head of the list \tw{A}; and \tw{tail(A,B)}, which holds when \tw{B} is the tail of the list \tw{A}.
 Given the aforementioned examples and BK, an ILP system could induce the hypothesis (a logic program):

 \begin{code} f(A,B):- tail(A,C),empty(C),head(A,B).\\ f(A,B):- tail(A,C),f(C,B). \end{code}

 Each line of the program is a rule.
 The first rule says that the relation \tw{f(A,B)} holds when the three literals \tw{tail(A,C)}, \tw{empty(C)}, and \tw{head(A,B)} hold.
 In other words, the first rule says that \tw{B} is the last element of \tw{A} when the tail of \tw{A} is empty and \tw{B} is the head of \tw{A}.
 The second rule is recursive and says that the relation \tw{f(A,B)} holds when the two literals \tw{tail(A,C)} and \tw{f(C,B)} hold.
 In other words, the second rule says that \tw{f(A,B)} holds when the same relation holds for the tail of \tw{A}.